matanyahu/ibm-blockchain-roadshow/scripts/lab1/readme.md

 	![](https://github.com/matanyahu/ibm-blockchain-roadshow/blob/master/scripts/lab1/images/use_marbles2.png)

-- efresh the page to double check that your actions "stuck".
+- Refresh the page to double check that your actions "stuck".
 - Use the search box to filter on marble owners or marble company names.
 This is helpful when there are many companies/owners.
     - The pin icon will prevent that user from being filtered out by the search box.
 - Now lets turn on the special walk through.
 Click the "Settings" button near the top of the page.